Sumner PC & Associates

 Modifications to Child Custody Arrangements

 Custody arrangements can be modified well after a divorce has been finalized.
-Sometimes, the reason for a post-judgment modification order may be as simple as one parent’s schedule has changed and they can no longer visit their children as outlined in the judgement of divorce.
+Sometimes, the reason for a post-judgment modification order may be as simple as one parent’s schedule has changed and they can no longer visit their children as outlined in the judgment of divorce.

 Even though parents can resolve such complications on their own, it makes sense to have your attorneys file the necessary paperwork so that the order is legally enforceable.
 If one parent decides to renege on the agreement, the court can only intervene if the other parent can show how they violated an established agreement.

 In cases where one parent wants to move the child out of state or even to another city, they must get the permission of the court before making the move.
 These are among the most difficult modification orders because one parent may be deeply opposed to losing contact to their child.
 It can alter an existing agreement significantly.
 For that reason, the court must rule on whether the move is in the best interests of the children.

 Speak to a Michigan Divorce Attorney About Requesting a Post-Judgment Modification Order

 Regardless of your reasons for wanting to alter an existing arrangement, a Michigan divorce attorney at Sumner & Associates, P.C. can help you prepare and file your petition.
 In cases where your former spouse is opposed to amending the agreement, we can ensure that your needs are considered when the judge renders a final decision.
 To learn more, contact us today.

 Michigan Paternity Lawyer

 Establishing paternity in a divorce or child support case can be beneficial to all parties involved.
 If you’re a father, you may want to ensure that you have custodial rights to your child.
 If you’re a mother, you may want to ensure that the court imposes upon the father a legal obligation to provide financial support for your child.
 In either case, a Michigan paternity lawyer at Sumner & Associates, P.C. can help.

 Establishing Paternity “Voluntarily” When Parents Are Unmarried